weaversa/cryptol-course/labs/Language/Basics.md

 ### Demoting Types to Values

-Because type values and variable values are different classes of variables, they cannot interact directly.
+Because type variables and value variables are different classes of variables, they cannot interact directly.
 If we think of these two classes being in a hierarchy, type variables would be above value variables.
 With this hierarchy in mind, Cryptol does allow type variables